 At the same time, no one ever knew where mom’s keys and purse were: in her pocket of yesterday’s coat, near the door, on the kitchen counter, on the dining room table…somewhere in the house was usually a good bet.
 You always had to shout to find out if mom was home!

 Nowadays, my family has a landing zone in our mud room where my purse, husband’s wallet, and our keys stay.
 For us, we have a getting home routine: come in, shoes come off, purse and wallet go on the table, and keys get hung on hooks.
 I go through my bag(s) and take everything into the kitchen that I need to go through tonight, such as mail, notes from school, or papers from work.

-The same landing zone also acts as a departure area.
+This routine helps keep our entire family organized.
+Our mornings are much smoother because the same landing zone also acts as a departure area.
 If I need to take some papers to work, they go on the mudroom table.
 Books need to go back to the library?
 Same place.
 Throughout the day and night, items get placed there for the next time we leave the house.
 It take a lot more brain space to have to remember: “what do I need to take to school and work?” versus “Pack up what’s on the table.”

 Having a set departure area makes it much easier to ensure we have everything we need when we leave the house.
 There is never a “where are my keys” moment in the morning because they are always right where they belong.

 If you spend a lot of your day searching for stuff, contact me today to help you get it organized!